Design Document: Centralized Agentic Skill Registry

 [domain]_[subdomain]_[action](e.g.,aws_rds_provision). - Tags & Categories: Instead of hardcoded columns, the registry utilizes the

 entity_tag_tandentity_category_ttables (withentity_type = 'skill').
-This allows for unlimited flat tagging and deep hierarchical folder structures that are consistent across the entire portal. - Discovery API: The Controller's discovery service filters by these tags/categories to scoped skill sets for specific agent personas.
+This allows for unlimited flat tagging and deep hierarchical folder structures that are consistent across the entire portal. - Discovery API: Portal-query filters by these tags/categories to scoped skill sets for specific agent personas.
+Agents cache the effective catalog locally and reload it when runtime cache-management invalidation is triggered.

 4.2 Progressive Disclosure Patterns